 If you want to make money speculating on the behaviour of financial markets, or if you have a logistical need to change currencies frequently and on the go, then yes.
-People have been trading forex using web browsers for years, and forex apps just make this more accessible.
+People have been getting involved with forex via web browsers for years, and apps just make this more accessible.

-If you aren’t ready to make up your mind yet, don’t rush; there is plenty of time to choose a forex app.
+If you aren’t ready to make up your mind yet, don’t rush; there is plenty of time to choose an app.
 To help you make a decision, we have listed the pros and cons of them below.

-- Trade forex conveniently from your mobile device
+- Access the forex market conveniently from your mobile device

 - Many apps have simpler interfaces that are easier to use than websites